Aug 09, 2017

 - On creating a profile, your User ID will be sent by email and the Password shall be sent to the registered mobile number.

-- Overseas candidates receive both User ID & Password on the registered email address.
+- Overseas candidates receive both User ID & Password to the registered email address.

 - Using these credentials, you can log in as an Existing User to fill out the Application form.